-Annual Salary, Salary Range, and Highest Paying States.
+2021 Annual Salary, Salary Range, and Highest Paying States

-Entry-level Mental Health Social Workers with little to no experience can expect to make anywhere between $28310 to $34600 per year or $15 to $18 per hour.
+Entry-level Mental Health and Substance Abuse Social Workers with little to no experience can expect to make anywhere between $30,770 to $37,220 per year or $15 to $18 per hour.
 Similar to any other job, their salary will increase as they gain experience.

-We wanted to make it easy for our readers to compare the salary of a Mental Health and Substance Abuse Social Worker to all the other careers out there.
+We wanted to make it easy for our readers to compare the salary of Mental Health and Substance Abuse Social Workers to all the other careers out there.
 So we created Salary Rank.
-We compare the salary of all careers then we give them a rank of A, B, C or D depending on where their average salary sits in comparison to other careers.
+We compared the salary of all careers then we gave them a rank of A, B, C, or D depending on where their average salary sit in comparison to other careers.

 Highest paying states